-Proposal 6 (5/2/3) .
-Correction of proposal 1 in R2-2400270 is not agreed
+Proposal 6 (5/2/3) (modified).
+Correction of proposal 1 in R2-2400270 is agreed

 Comeback next meeting

 [LG]: Proposal is only for random selection and RAN1 does not specify any candidate resource selection procedure for random selection.
 [OPPO]: Checked with RAN1 and now ok with the proposal.
 [Huawei]: Want to have more time to check.